 A workshop-led encounter

+The day began with a tour of CSM facilities, followed by a presentation by Jesús Felipe Querol and MAID students.
 The afternoon was structured around participatory workshops that foregrounded doing, sensing and testing ideas in real time.

 “I was struck by the generosity and insight with which participants engaged,” she noted.
 “It is a bold step to bring dance into dialogue with science and design, and one that opens up new ways of understanding creative practice.”